epigen/DNAmeth500species/README.md

 ### 07: TFBS analysis across species and tissues
-As a preparation, the JASPAR matrix of all the TF profiles has to be downloaded: http://jaspar.genereg.net/downloads/ We used the non-redundant vertebrate TFBS set.
-Calculate and report frequencies of each TFBS in consensus reference of each species.
+As a preparation, the JASPAR matrix of all the TF profiles has to be downloaded: http://jaspar.genereg.net/downloads/ We used the non-redundant vertebrate TFBS set (additionally download the JASPAR annotation table) Calculate and report frequencies of each TFBS in consensus reference of each species.
 ```bash
 sbatch sbatch/07.1.sbatch